Gut Health and Strokes

 Related Gut Bacteria and Stroke Studies

-The gut microbiome and immune systems have been of great interest to researchers because they play such an important role in maintaining health.
+Researchers have been greatly interested in the gut microbiome and immune systems because they play an essential role in maintaining health.
 However, the tie between gut bacteria and stroke is of specific interest due to the gut-brain axis.
-Related gut bacteria and stroke studies in mice showed changes in gut microbiota, yet failed to offer an explanation for the changes.
+Related gut bacteria and stroke studies in mice showed changes in gut microbiota yet failed to explain the changes.
 Nonetheless, the dysfunction of the gut-brain axis post-stroke presents hope for potential treatment and even prevention strategies for stroke.
 (2)

 Gut Bacteria and BBB Changes